 - Over 1 million people in Alabama are enrolled in Medicare.

-- There are several private insurance companies offering various types of Medicare Advantage and Medigap plans in Alabama.
+- There are several private insurance companies offering various types of Medicare Advantage plans and plans for chronically ill people and those who receive low-income subsidies in Alabama.

-- Overall, monthly premium costs have decreased for 2022 Medicare Advantage plans in Alabama.
+- Overall, monthly premium costs have increased for 2024 Medicare Advantage plans in Alabama.